cthulhu-irl/collapse-chess-core/design_document/entities/chess.md

         > updates the `state` and returns it.
         > after this, the game won't be playable, but it can be reset.

+    *   State rank(Player cur, PieceRole role)

+        > checks if `cur` is the current player, and this action
+        > matches the `state` (same player, status must be RANK), so
+        > then upgrades last rank pawn through `board`.
+        > if it fail, the state remains, otherwise it will become
+        > the TURN of opposite player.
+        > (last rank pawn is a Pawn piece that reaches 8th
+        > tile/block of Y-axis in board.)

     *   State reset()

         > reconstructs the game using `map_init`,